top of page

 Why Choose a Red Racer Snail?

-Red Racer Snails are becoming increasingly popular in the aquatics hobby thanks to their unique look and ability to help keep aquariums clean.
-Unlike some other snails, they won’t overpopulate your tank or damage your plants, making them an ideal choice for both beginner and seasoned aquarists.
+Red Racer Snails are becoming increasingly popular in the aquatics hobby.
+Their unique look and ability to help keep aquariums clean make them a favourite among aquarists.
+Unlike some other snails, they won’t overpopulate your tank or damage your plants.
+This makes them an ideal choice for both beginners and seasoned aquarists.

 Care and Water Requirements

-One of the best things about the Red Racer Snail is how easy it is to care for:
+One of the best things about the Red Racer Snail is how easy it is to care for.
+Here are some essential care tips:

 • Tank Size: Suitable for tanks as small as 10 gallons.